molgenis/molgenis-emx2/README.md

 *  complete metadata mutations
     * delete column
     * rename column, incl triggers
-    * rame table, including triggers
+    * rename table, including triggers
 *  default limit to 10, maximize on 10.000
 *  add a check for maximum limit of identifiers, i.e. 63 characters (Excel limit)
 *  Default values
 *  Store the descriptions
 *  Finish the legacy reader
 *  column/per value validation, tuple/per row validation
-*  do we need computed values?
+*  computed values?
 *  create validation procedure for Schema/Table/Column so we can give complete error messages and remove model checks from from SQL parts

 ### someday
 *  throw error when webservice is called with only csv header and no values
 *  update is actually upsert (insert ... on conflict update) -> can we make it idempotent 'save' (how to update pkey then?)
 *  job api to have long running requests wrapped in a job.
 Should be same as normal api, but then wrapped
-*  Decide on free table/column names vs sanitized graphql
 *  sanitize column and table identifiers to [_A-Za-z][_0-9A-Za-z] (we support _ to replace all illegal characters)
-*  casdcading delete
-*  reduce build+test times back to under a minute
+*  reduce build+test times back to under a minute (LOL)
 *  decide to store both ends of ref; added value might be order of items and query speed
 *  cross-schema foreign keys, do we need/want those?
 *  postgresql queries exposed as readonly tables